Rick Bogart (musician): Career

 After the entertainment industry changed in Atlantic City, Bogart began teaching English at Park West High School in Hell's Kitchen, Manhattan from 1997 to 99.
 At the time Hell's Kitchen was a notoriously dangerous neighborhood and the school was restructuring.
 While teaching, he continued to play locally in New York City, but held his steady job for two years as a teacher.
 This momentary side-step from his music career was quickly recovered when he began attracting attention from the agency of Bramson Entertainment.
 Bramson Entertainment connected him with several major cruise ships and landed him a headliner position on Holland America, Renaissance Cruises, Crystal Harmony, Crystal Symphony, and the Asuka.
 He went on to perform as a headliner on cruise ships from 1999 to 2011, performing 2 one-hour shows a week in over 72 countries.
 He was approached by manager Gerrard W. Purcell known as "Jerry Purcell", who decided to take on Bogart.
 Jerry Purcell discovered such well-known artists as Al Hirt, Maya Angelou, Eddy Arnold, and Jay Leno.
 Jerry Purcell helped Bogart achieve his goal of composing songs, culminating in Bogart's recording of Jazz Ballet for Solo Clarinet written by Bogart and produced by Arabesque Records.
 Bogart has a CD on the New Orleans Record Company, entitled Rick Bogart.
 He maintains a long-standing contract with Arabesque Records in New York since 2008.

 Bogart also recorded music for films including the 1999 made for HBO TV movie Earthly Possessions and Love in the Time of Money.
 Bogart was the feature of a documentary produced by Jim Markovic entitled When the clarinet swings, which is played in television markets worldwide.
 He was also featured in the documentary entitled Sandy Jordan's World of Jazz and Cabaret.
 Bogart was featured in the 2013 documentary Mr. Jazz: Louis Armstrong by Italian filmmaker Michele Cinque, produced by MRF5 in collaboration with Louis Armstrong House Archive in New York.

 Bogart began collaborating with the Amy Winehouse Foundation and Amy Winehouse's father Mitch Winehouse.
 Mitch Winehouse makes regular appearances with the Rick Bogart Trio in New York, and Bogart also performs with that same trio.
-Bogart performed for the University of Donetsk, in the Ukraine and the Kiev Opera House sponsored by the AMS Corporation.
+Bogart performed for the University of Donetsk, in Ukraine, and the Kyiv Opera House sponsored by the AMS Corporation.
 Bogart was the featured performer of a major charity event in December 2010 for Arts and Tourism at the Plaza Hotel.
 The event was sponsored by NYC & Company and George Fertitta and co-chairman Mayor Michael R. Bloomberg honoring Terry Lundgren, Diane von Furstenberg, and Anna Wintour.
 Additionally, he has performed at a concert at the headquarters of the United Nations, with a special question & answer session with the U.N.
 Society Jazz Band.